AlaneKK69/Nocturnal-Cheat/README.txt

+How to use this program:

-To open the cheats, just have CS2 launched and in main menu.
+Launch CS2 and wait until you’re in the main menu.
+Then start the program.
-Right Ctrl to open or close the cheat menu, have fun <3
+Press Right Ctrl to open or close the cheat menu.

+Enjoy using this garbage :)

+Notes:
-if there are any errors, or thingies, that should be fix, tell me and i will try my best to fix them.
+If you experience any issues, errors or other thingies, please report them — I’ll do my best to fix them quickly <3

+Oh and btw i want to say this again, this project is purely educational.
+I do not encourage using this program to gain an unfair advantage in online games.
+It's been a fun time for me, learning some stuff with C#.